tunakahraman/spring-mobile/README.md

 # spring-mobile

-•	A program depeloped with Spring boot and HIbernate that does CRUD operations with RESTful API’s
+•	A program developed with Spring boot and HIbernate that does CRUD operations with RESTful API’s